nuuuwan/news_lk3_data/README.md

 Sri Lanka Police said that five (05) kilograms of ‘ICE’ drugs (crystal methamphetamine) were seized from a container yard in Katunayaka.

+The drugs were reportedly found concealed inside 63 computer accessories imported into the country.

 The drug haul was seized during a joint operation by Special Task Force (STF) and Police Narcotics Bureau (PNB) officers.

-The consignment of drugs is suspected to have been sent by the drug dealer known as ‘Dubai Nipuna’.
+The consignment of drugs is suspected to have been sent by the notorious drug trafficker known as ‘Dubai Nipuna’.

 ◼️